A message to Practitioners

 The fire is silent.
-If you don’t take steps to stop it, the fire will smolder for years, if not decades, eventually erupting into wide spread, chronic disease.
+If steps are not taken to to stop it, the fire will smolder for years, if not decades, eventually erupting into wide spread, chronic disease.
 That’s what makes it so dangerous.

 The silent fire is inflammation which falls below the threshold of perceived pain.
 I can’t emphasize enough how strong the link is between silent inflammation and life-threatening chronic diseases.
 If your patient has high levels of silent inflammation in their body, even if they are not actively sick or in pain, it means that they simply cannot be well.